Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Implications

 \subsection{Formation efficiency}

-To make the result more quantatitive, we now extend our analysis to compute how many \sbh binaries are expected to be ejected in the ED-2 stream.
-We begin by defining the formation efficiency, $\eta$, as the number of ejected \sbh binaries in our model per unit of initial cluster mass ($M_0$).
-In the CMC models, we find a clear dependence of $\eta$ on the initial cluster mass and virial radius, shown in Fig.~\ref{fig:eta}.
+We now compute how many \sbh binaries are expected to be produced by the ED-2 stream.
+We begin by defining the formation efficiency, $\eta$, as the total number (i.e. ejected and retained) of \sbh binaries that form in a cluster per unit of $M_0$.
+We find a clear dependence of $\eta$ on $M_0$ and $r_v$, shown in Fig.~\ref{fig:eta}.
 The formation efficiency is higher in denser and less massive clusters; however, this trend does not extend to lower masses ($\lesssim 10^4\units{\msun}$).
-There, it levels off, as there is a hard limit where the number of ejected \sbh binaries, $N_{\sbh}$, equals the initial number of BHs in the cluster, $N_\BH$.
-For more massive clusters, formation of S-BH binaries is relatively inhibited by pronounced dynamical heating from their large central BH populations \citep{Kremer2018_BHstar}.
+There, it levels off as there is a hard limit where the number of ejected \sbh binaries, $N_{\sbh}$, equals the initial number of BHs in the cluster, $N_\BH$ \citep[see also Fig.~1 in][]{Tanikawa2024b}.
+For more massive clusters, the formation of S-BH binaries is relatively inhibited by pronounced dynamical heating from their large central BH populations \citep{Kremer2018_BHstar}.
+In the CMC regime, the formation efficiency can be approximated by the following power law: \eq{\eta = 1.6\times 10^{-4} \,\units{\msun^{-1}}\lr{\frac{M_0}{10^5\units{\msun}}}^{-1.2}\lr{\frac{r_{v}}{1\units{pc}}}^{-0.42}. } Extrapolating to the mass estimate for the ED-2 progenitor ($5\times10^4\,\msun$, Sect.~\ref{sec:introduction}) and $r_v=2-4\,$pc, implies that the ED-2 stream produced $\sim9-13$ \sbh binaries, of which $\sim2-3$ remain in the progenitor cluster until dissolution.
+We conclude that the dynamical formation of \gb is a viable explanation for its origin.